moxiegirl/docker/man/docker-cp.1.md

 The above command will copy the contents of the local `/config` directory into the directory `/etc/my-app.d` in the container.

+Third, if you want to copy a symbol link into a container, what you want is to copy the linked target instead of the symbo link itself, you can use the `-L` option to help you do this.
+For example:

+		$ ln -s /tmp/somefile /tmp/somefile.ln
+		$ docker cp -L /tmp/somefile.ln myappcontainer:/tmp/

+the above command will copy content of local `/tmp/somefile` into file `/tmp/somefile.ln` in the container, without `-L` option, `/tmp/somefile.ln` will preserve its symbol link and linked target won't be copied

 # HISTORY
 April 2014, Originally compiled by William Henry (whenry at redhat dot com)